MP Estate Planning UK

 hmrc iht trusts

-We’ll explain, in plain English, how the tax system treats trusts and what that means for your family home, savings and investments.
+We explain, in plain English, how HMRC treats trusts for inheritance tax (IHT) purposes and what that means for your family home, savings and investments.

-We set out the three main charge points: placing assets into a trust, ten-year anniversary charges, and what happens when someone dies.
+We set out the three main charge points: placing assets into a trust (the entry charge), ten-year anniversary charges, and what happens when assets leave or when someone dies.

-Our aim is to help homeowners aged 45–75 make sensible choices.
-We highlight what you can do yourself and when to call a solicitor, accountant or STEP adviser.
+Our aim is to help homeowners aged 45–75 make sensible, informed choices.
+We highlight what you can do to prepare and when to instruct a solicitor, accountant or STEP-qualified adviser.

 We link to official guidance so you can check the forms and rules directly, for example the government page on trusts and inheritance tax, and to practical local advice such as inheritance tax planning in Hambrook.